Unlocking the Power of JavaScript Proxies

 What is a Proxy?

 A proxy is an object that acts as a layer between an operation object (or handler) and a target object.
-It allows you to intercept and redefine fundamental operations or traps, such as getting, setting, and defining properties.
+It enables you to intercept and redefine fundamental operations or traps, such as getting, setting, and defining properties.
 Proxies are commonly used for logging, validation, formatting, and sanitizing inputs.

 How Does a Proxy Work?